pascme05/PyDTS/README.md

 # PyDTS
 Python Deep Timeseries Simulation (PyDTS) is a toolkit for capturing unknown and possibly non-linear relations between input and output values.
-The current version includes statistical, machine-learning, and deep-learning approaches for time-series modeling.
-The aim is to provide a better understanding for time-series modeling problems such as: forecasting, denoising, non-linear SISO and MIMO modeling, degradation modeling, and anomaly detection.
+The current version includes statistical, machine learning, and deep-learning approaches for time-series modeling.
+The aim is to provide a better understanding of time-series modeling problems such as: forecasting, denoising, non-linear SISO and MIMO modeling, degradation modeling, and anomaly detection.
 It is clear, that this toolkit cannot be anywhere near the capabilities  of commercial software but will hopefully provide a better understanding due to the freely available source code.
 The toolkit is obviously not complete; thus, suggestions are always welcome.